Douro: Name

-The Latin name Durius might have been a Celtic name before overwhelming Romanization of Iberia.
-If so the Celtic root could be *dubro- (in that family of languages the final vowel sound often changes with context, as in Latin).
-In modern Welsh, dŵr is "water," which is cognate with dour in modern Breton, dobhar in Irish and gives rise to Dover on the Dour and the other modest rivers the Dever and Deveron (Dubh Èireann) in British Isles.
+The Latin name Durius might have been a Celtic name before the overwhelming Romanization of Iberia.
+If so, the Celtic root could have been *dubro- (in that family of languages the final vowel sound often changes with context, as in Latin).
+However, were that the case, the -b-, of which there remains no trace, would not have disappeared, as evidenced by place-names derived from Gaulish *dubron (plural dubra), such as French Douvres and English Dover (3rd/4th-century Dubris; Douvres in French), Spanish Dobra, German Tauber (Dubra-gave 807), and Gaelic/Old Irish dobur "water" and river name Dobhar in Ireland and Scotland.
+Modern Welsh dŵr "water" is cognate with modern Breton dour and Cornish dur "water" and results from a later typical Brittonic evolution of *dubro-, unknown in the Continental Celtic languages.

-Another possible origin is a hydronymic root *dur-, which is Pre-Indo-European or Pre-Celtic.
-Albert Dauzat linked this river name to a Pre-Celtic hydronymic root *dor- which is well attested in Western Europe: in France Doire, Doron, Douron, etc. and in Italy Dora, etc. The meaning of this element is however unknown.
+The possible origin is the hydronymic root *dur-, which is Pre-Indo-European or Pre-Celtic.
+Albert Dauzat linked this river name to a Pre-Celtic hydronymic root *dor-, which is well attested in Western Europe: in France Doire, Doron, Douron, etc. and in Italy Dora, etc. The meaning of this element is, however, unknown.

-A folk-etymological derivation suggests that the name comes from the Portuguese or Spanish for "golden".
+A folk-etymological derivation suggests that the name comes from the Portuguese or Spanish term for "golden".

 History

-In Roman times, the river was personified as a god, Durius.
+In Roman times, the river was personified as the god Durius.

 Part of the drainage basin might have been severely depopulated in the 8th century.
 According to Claudio Sánchez-Albornoz this was a deliberate act by Alfonso I of Asturias for the defence of his Kingdom, which led the area to be named Repoblación.

-The Douro vinhateiro (vine-land) of the Douro Valley in Portugal, long devoted to vineyards, has been designated by UNESCO as a World Heritage Site.
+The Douro vinhateiro ("vine-land") of the Douro Valley in Portugal, long devoted to vineyards, has been designated by UNESCO as a World Heritage Site.
 The wine was taken downriver in flat-bottom boats called rabelos, to be stored in barrels in cellars in Vila Nova de Gaia, just across the river from Porto.
-Nowadays port is transported there in tanker trucks.
+Nowadays port wine is transported there in tanker trucks.

 In the 1960s and 1970s, dams with locks were built along the river, allowing river traffic into the upper regions in Spain and along the border.

 In 1998, Portugal and Spain signed the Albufeira Convention, an agreement on the sharing of trans-boundary rivers to include the Douro, Tagus and Guadiana.
 The convention superseded an agreement on the Douro, signed in 1927, that was expanded in 1964 and 1968 to include tributaries.